Little Leaks = Big $$$

 When two highly sensitive microphones are attached to a pipe with a leak, the sound from the leak takes longer to travel to the microphone furthest from the leak.
 By utilizing sophisticated software analysis tools and known sound travel speeds in different pipe sizes and materials, leaks can often be located within feet or even inches.

 - Pipe types, locations and depths.
 If location, or pipe routing is unknown, Northern Utility Services is equipped to locate underground piping.
-However some pipe materials can be difficult or impossible to locate using standard methods, and as a result, only a general leak location may be possible
+However some pipe materials can be difficult or impossible to locate using standard methods, and as a result, only a general leak location may be possible.

 - Ambient Noise.
-Although our equipment employs sophisticated noise filters, ambient noise can affect results of leak noise correlations.
+Although our equipment employs sophisticated noise filters, ambient noise can affect the results of leak noise correlations.
 To eliminate excessive noise, our leak noise loggers are capable of delaying the noise recording until the most quiet time of day or night.

 - System Usage.
 Water flow in the system causes noise of differing degrees, and can produce erroneous or confusing results.
 To minimize the effect of system usage, our leak noise loggers are capable of delaying the noise recording until a time of day when normal usage is minimal.